rojarbel/rota_fullstack/backend/README.md

 The cron runs every night at 00:01 **as long as the application process is running**.
 At startup the cleanup job is also executed once immediately.

+## Image caching

+Images are served from the `/img` endpoint in `public/img`.
+The Express server sets a `Cache-Control` header with a 30&nbsp;day `max-age` and the `immutable` flag so browsers can aggressively cache them.

+For even better performance you can upload the contents of `public/img` to a CDN (e.g. Amazon CloudFront or Cloudflare) and point your frontend at that URL.
+The server's caching headers work well with most CDNs.